 One of the biggest highlights of Amboseli is the breathtaking view of Mount Kilimanjaro, the highest free-standing mountain in the world.
 The snow-capped peak provides a stunning backdrop to the park’s landscape.

-The park is also famous for its large herds of elephants and is home to a wide variety of wildlife, including lions, cheetahs, zebras, giraffes, buffaloes, and numerous bird species.
+The park is also famous for its large herds of elephants and is home to a wide variety of wildlife, including lions, cheetahs, zebras, giraffes, buffalo, and numerous bird species.
 The park’s wetlands attract a significant number of water birds – especially flocks of flamingos!

 Hot Air Balloon Rides